Purchase books from

 - All writings and photographs on this site are, unless otherwise noted, © Michael D. Barton.

-- Monday thought of the week: a surprising thing
+- Monday thought of the week: something rare and very beautiful

 Monthly Archives: July 2011

 A quick snack, then a nice little walk in Forest Park (July 28th, pictures).

 I signed Patrick and myself up for a Willamette River voyager canoe paddle through the Lower Columbia River Estuary Partnership.
 We were joined by Jasper and his mother and some of their homeschooling friends, and departed on two canoes from … Continue reading

 A thought: Passion is lifted from the earth itself by the muddy hands of the young; it travels along grass-stained sleeves to the heart.
 If we are going to save environmentalism and the environment, we must also save an endangered … Continue reading